The Tin Drum-1979

 Grade: A

-A fantastic and mesmerizing film experience that goes deeper than most films do the longer you stick with it, The Tin Drum (1979) takes a brutal point in world history and completes a layered production.
+A fantastic and mesmerizing film experience that goes deeper than most films do, The Tin Drum (1979) takes a brutal moment in world history and turns it into a layered production.

-The film is riddled with thought provocation and historical meaning resulting in brilliance.
+The film is riddled with thought-provoking themes and historical significance, resulting in brilliance.

-Oskar is born with his parentage in question since Agnes carries on an affair with Jan throughout the years.
-Oskar’s grandfather flees to America and becomes rich sans family.
+Oskar is born into a situation where his parentage is in question, as Agnes continues to have an affair with Jan throughout the years.
+Oskar’s grandfather flees to America and becomes rich without family.

 He finds love with a sixteen-year-old shop girl named Maria and may or may not father her baby.